mytream/gitskills/README.md

 gitskills

-creating a new branch is quick
+creating a new branch is quick & simple